PPerezdeMadrid/MaxClique/TomitaImprovement.md

 | `search3` (this version) |           **0.002 s** |          16 |

 **In short:** the greedy colouring bound and set-based filtering do the heavy lifting.
+> Note: the test will be added to the final report as the result of executing the `timeTest.py` script